A Note to Parents:

 - Encourage your student, guide your student, but do NOT do their preparatory work for them.
 Their attention to the necessary details involved in studying abroad is a vital part of their growth and is essential to a successful study abroad experience.

-- Attend the formal pre-departure orientation that the Office of International Programs runs for all students.
+- Attend the formal pre-departure orientation that the Center for Global Engagement runs for all students.
 All parents will receive an invitation.
 Your student will have the schedule for this Orientation in their package of information.
 But whether or not you can attend the Orientation, never hesitate to call in.
 We welcome your questions and concerns.

 - Consider visiting your student – the second half of the semester is a great time to go.
 By this time, students are settled in, comfortable with their surroundings, and knowledgeable guides.
 Having your son or daughter proudly act as your guide is a great moment as a parent.